Overview

 An overview of the current understanding of pain as a multi-dimensional phenomenon, including: pain concepts and history; introduction to neuropathophysiology of nociceptive, inflammatory, neuropathic and nociplastic mechanisms; pain assessment; and the psychological, social and economic aspects of both acute and chronic pain.

-This paper will help clinicians to understand the multifactorial nature of pain so that they can provide patient-centred care.
+This paper will help clinicians to integrate the many contributors to pain, distress and disability so that they can provide person-centred care.

 About this paper